thoughtspot/thoughtspot.github.io/_disaster-recovery/about-disaster-recovery.md

 The information here addresses disaster recovery specifically.
 These are some potential types of failure, listed in increasing order of severity:

 -   **[Disk failure]({{ site.baseurl }}/disaster-recovery/disk-failure.html)**
 ThoughtSpot uses replication of stored data.
-When a disk faila, ThoughtSpot continues to operate.
+When a disk fails, ThoughtSpot continues to operate.
 -   **[Node failure]({{ site.baseurl }}/disaster-recovery/node-failure.html)**
 ThoughtSpot uses replication of stored data.
 When a node fails, ThoughtSpot continues to operate.
 See also [High Availability and resilience]({{ site.baseurl }}/disaster-recovery/ha-resilience.html).
 -   **[Cluster replacement]({{ site.baseurl }}/disaster-recovery/cluster-replacement.html)**